mnubo/kubernetes-py/README.md

 ## Unit tests

-Development of features and unit tests was done against both a full Kubernetes cluster, as well as using the [minikube](https://github.com/kubernetes/minikube) tool.
-You will find a `./bin/minukube.sh` script in the source tree which fetches the application binary.

 The unit tests that require making remote API calls check if there is a reachable API server; if no such endpoint is found, the test is skipped.

 It is recommended to begin testing things out against `minikube`.
 However, be aware that minikube does not support the entire feature set of a full Kubernetes install.

 ```
 $ nosetests --with-coverage --cover-package=kubernetes
 ```

-Please note that when using minikube, and Kuebrnetes in general, the default hosts are as below:
+Please note that when using minikube, and Kubernetes in general, the default hosts are as below:

 * `kubernetes`
 * `kubernetes.default`